 This project funds start-up environmental stewardship projects around the world designed by teachers and students working with local communities experiencing environmental challenges.
-Teachers in the Greenworks program complete professional development after which they qualify for financial support for their students' projects.
+Teachers in the Greenworks program complete professional development after which they qualify for financial support for extension projects with students and local communities.
 This fund raises money to support teachers in new cohorts.
-Currently, we are raising funding for Cohort 2, who will be training in late 2024 and deploying in 2025.

-The Greenworks Global Classroom is building a global network of students and teachers who want to make impactful environmental changes in their communities right now.
-As the program grows, we expect to not only empower youths to change the world around them, but to also help redevelop the educational support system around them so it can better support them in their efforts.
-We anticipate building a robust community of changemakers and makers/hackers that spans the world.
+The Greenworks Global Classroom is building a global network of students, teachers, and communities who want to make impactful environmental changes in their communities right now.
+As the program grows, we expect to address important community challenges, empower youths to change the world around them, and help redevelop the educational support system around both so it can better translate science into impacts.
+We anticipate building a robust community of changemakers that spans the world!

 Support this important cause by creating a personalized fundraising page.